Atlantic Salmon

 Brown Trout

-Brown trout have a thicker tail base (caudal peduncle) and more numerous spots that often have pale halos and extend below the lateral line.
+Brown trout have a thicker tail base and more numerous spots, often with pale halos, and their jaw extends further back.

 Frequently Asked Questions